Yangban: History

+Nearly all yangban of upper-high ranking grandee to lower-ranking provincial landlord status suddenly lost their ancient political, social, and economic power during the twentieth century.
+The legality of yangban was abolished in 1894.
+Subsequently, their political and administrative role was replaced by the Japanese colonial government and its administrators, although some yangban maintained their wealth and power by cooperating with the Japanese.
+However, the erosion of the idea of complete and exclusive power was irreversible.
+During the period of Japanese colonial rule, the privileged yangban class, comprising largely those who did not actively resist Japan because of the pro-Japanese policies, gained advantages.
+They ventured into various industries such as printing, textiles, rubber, clothing, and brewing.
+Accumulating wealth, they expanded their ventures into sectors requiring technological expertise, including machinery, chemicals, automobiles, and shipbuilding.
+These individuals were less affected by Japanese policies and sometimes even benefited from them, allowing them to accumulate more wealth than other social strata.
+However, they did not receive the same treatment as the Japanese aristocracy under Japanese rule.
+There were limitations as both social classes and businesses remained dependent on Japan, and the profits flowed back to the Japanese upper class.
+Unlike popular narratives in Korean minjung scholarship, after the outbreak of the Korean War, the influence of the Yangban class and discrimination against the common people persisted.

 In modern-day Korea, the yangban as a social class with legal status and landed wealth no longer exists either in the north or the south.
-Nevertheless, those who are well-connected in Korean society are sometimes said to have "yangban" connections.
+Nevertheless, those who are well-connected in Korean society are sometimes said to have yangban connections.
 Though these claims may have some merit, such references are not usually intended to suggest any real yangban lineage or ancestry.
-(Many descendants of the yangban class live today.
-As the changing fortunes of that class rendered many individuals of "former" yangban status, it is not a stretch to assume that many, if not most, Koreans have at least some connection to the yangban class, if not any direct descent.
-In addition, the acquisition or theft of clan lineage records or jokbo during tumultuous times in Korea's history has thrown doubt on some claims of yangban descent.)
 Today, the yangban have been replaced by the Korean ruling class, i.e., an elite class of business and government elites, who dominate the country through their wealth, power and influence channeled through their familial and social networks.
 (This applies to North and South Korea, though the North's elite class is largely military-based.)
-The word is also used, at least in South Korea, as a common reference (sometimes with distinctly negative connotations, reflecting the negative impression the class system and its abuses left on Koreans as a whole) to an older, sometimes cantankerous/stubborn man.
+The word is also used, at least in South Korea, as a common reference (sometimes with distinctly negative connotations, reflecting the negative impression the class system and its abuses left on Koreans as a whole) to an older, sometimes cantankerous or stubborn man.
+Some descendants of Yangban families still maintain a formidable presence thanks to the remnants of their superiority and vestiges of privilege, standing significantly above the common populace.